- What Makes Free Data Recovery Software the Best

 We named EaseUS Data Recovery Wizard the top option for this particular article.
 The reason for that is that while an EaseUS license costs about the same as industry leader Stellar , you can recover twice as much data for free before you have to pay for it.

 2GB of data recovery can get you out of a lot of jams.
 EaseUS supports recovery of most file types, too, including documents, music, images and video.
-While not capable of recovering data from optical media, Data Recovery Wizard does support external drive, SD card and flash drive recovery in addition to working with your computer hard drive.
+While not capable of recovering data from optical media, Data Recovery Wizard does support external drive, flash drive and SD card recovery in addition to working with your computer hard drive.

 However, with EaseUS you can’t limit scans to specific file types and it can only scan by partition and not your entire hard drive at once.
 You can, however, sort results by file type and preview them before recovery.
 That will help you get the most out of that 2GB of free recovery.

 Quick scans with EaseUS took about two seconds in our testing for a 518GB partition, while deep scans took close to two hours.
 All of our tests resulted in successful recovery of our test files, as you can read about in our full EaseUS Data Recovery Wizard review.

 Other Reasons We Like EaseUS Data Recovery Wizard

 EaseUS goes above and beyond with support, with some of the most responsive and accurate technicians we’ve encountered.
 Email and live chat are both offered.
 For self-help, the company also has a thorough and searchable knowledgebase.

 For users willing to purchase a license, RAID recovery for servers and network-attached storage (NAS) devices are also supported.